top of page

 because breaking poverty's cycle begins by investing to restore the whole person that leads to transformation of the person, family and community.

-When you and your team use this formula, you create a mission statement that:
+When you and your team use this formula, you create an economic goal statement that:

 Provides three economic objectives for your organization to succeed.